nnienaber2/conduct/terminology.md

 ### Changes to this document

-[We've](terminology.md#era-of-health) opened this document up for you to amend and contribute to.
-[We](terminology.md#era-of-health) want you to see its historic revision and contribute to it future revision via a repository.
-[We](terminology.md#era-of-health) take our relationship with you very serious and want to display nurture trust through transparency.
-By seeing the past revision you can see our progression of thought over time.
-By allowing you to post suggestions we are enlisting your help to make improvements to this document in conjunction with our ever-changing world.
+[We've](terminology.md#era-of-health) opened this document up for [you](terminology.md#user)  to amend and contribute to.
+[We](terminology.md#era-of-health) want [you](terminology.md#user) to see its historic revision and contribute to it future revision via a repository.
+[We](terminology.md#era-of-health) take our relationship with [you](terminology.md#user) very serious and want to display nurture trust through transparency.
+By seeing the past revision [you](terminology.md#user) can see our progression of thought over time.
+By allowing you to post suggestions [We](terminology.md#era-of-health) are enlisting [your](terminology.md#user) help to make improvements to this document in conjunction with our ever-changing world.

 This document is open to the public domain under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).
-This means we give you permission to copy and re-use this document with our permission.
+This means [We](terminology.md#era-of-health) give [you](terminology.md#user) permission to copy and re-use this document with our permission.
 No questions asked.
 Note that CC0-1.0 does not grant any trademark permissions.

 Like other repositories, the two main ways to contribute are through Issues and Pull Requests.
-Feel free to use either option, whichever you prefer.
-[We've](terminology.md#era-of-health) made an issue template to request information that will help us better understand your feedback.
+Feel free to use either option, whichever [you](terminology.md#user) prefer.
+[We've](terminology.md#era-of-health) made an issue template to request information that will help [Us](terminology.md#era-of-health) better understand [your](terminology.md#user) feedback.

-Before you decide to open an issue, browse [open issues] to see current requests.
+Before [you](terminology.md#user) decide to open an issue, browse [open issues] to see current requests.
 [We](terminology.md#era-of-health) also generally want to hear about:

 * Typos
 * Clearer wording
 * Other sites that have adapted and reused some of our policies

-Open an issue to tell us about any of the above.
-You may also open a pull request to propose specific changes, but it's always OK to start with an issue.
+Open an issue to tell [Us](terminology.md#era-of-health) about any of the above.
+[You](terminology.md#user)  may also open a pull request to propose specific changes, but it's always OK to start with an issue.

 Issues are best used as a task list, where each issue contains one and only one thing to be addressed, resolved, fixed or decided.
 So please include only one work item per issue.
-This helps us know when issues are completed and can be closed.
+This helps [Us](terminology.md#era-of-health) know when issues are completed and can be closed.
 In turn, this helps everyone watching the issues know when the item they're interested in has been resolved.

-If you decide to open a pull request to the master branch, please be aware that it is unlikely that we will merge it directly.
-It's not because we don't like your ideas, but because we will be opening new draft branches with each round of changes.
+If [you](terminology.md#user) decide to open a pull request to the master branch, please be aware that it is unlikely that [We](terminology.md#era-of-health) will merge it directly.
+It's not because [We](terminology.md#era-of-health) don't like [your](terminology.md#user) ideas, but because [We](terminology.md#era-of-health) will be opening new draft branches with each round of changes.

-At this moment we have an annual review and modification process of the repository and the feedback we received.
+At this moment [We](terminology.md#era-of-health) have an annual review and modification process of the repository and the feedback [We](terminology.md#era-of-health) received.
 If changes are not needed, great!
-[We'll](terminology.md#era-of-health) let you know that we're not putting out an update, and we'll close any issues or PRs that are still hanging around.
+[We'll](terminology.md#era-of-health) let [you](terminology.md#user) know that [We're](terminology.md#era-of-health) not putting out an update, and [We'll](terminology.md#era-of-health) close any issues or PRs that are still hanging around.
 This allows plenty of time for discussion.
-Of course, [Era of Health](terminology.md#era-of-health) may alter this document outside that schedule if necessary, such as when we have new product releases.
+Of course, [Era of Health](terminology.md#era-of-health) may alter this document outside that schedule if necessary, such as when [We](terminology.md#era-of-health) have new product releases.

-You can expect that someone from [Era of Health](terminology.md#era-of-health) will see your feedback, but we might not respond immediately.
-If you need an immediate help on a term, contact help@eraofhealth.com
+[You](terminology.md#user) can expect that someone from [Era of Health](terminology.md#era-of-health) will see [your](terminology.md#user) feedback, but [We](terminology.md#era-of-health) might not respond immediately.
+If [you](terminology.md#user) need an immediate help on a term, contact help@eraofhealth.com

-If changes to the document are needed, we will freeze feedback for two weeks.
-[We'll](terminology.md#era-of-health) draft changes based on the pull requests and input we've gotten.
-Then we'll post the updated document as a pull request, and we'll get your feedback on the pull request.
+If changes to the document are needed, [We](terminology.md#era-of-health) will freeze feedback for two weeks.
+[We'll](terminology.md#era-of-health) draft changes based on the pull requests and input [We'ev](terminology.md#era-of-health) gotten.
+Then [We'll](terminology.md#era-of-health) post the updated document as a pull request, and [We'll](terminology.md#era-of-health) get [your](terminology.md#user) feedback on the pull request.
 The updated document will be available here for thirty days before it goes into effect.

 Please don't post complaints or ask for technical support in this repository.
 [We](terminology.md#era-of-health) may not respond to issues or comments promptly.
-If you need help, contact help@eraofhealth.com and they'll get you an answer.
+If [you](terminology.md#user) need help, contact help@eraofhealth.com and they'll get [you](terminology.md#user) an answer.

 ---

 ### Access Grant
 While using [Era of Health](terminology.md#era-of-health) or working with our API, this refers to a grant of one or more access scopes from one user/organization to another

+### Account
+In [Era of Health](terminology.md#era-of-health) Legal documents, this refers, a individual or Organization Account to use [Our](terminology.md#era-of-health) Services.
+An Account is associated to a single human (13 years or older) or a legal entity and a valid email address.
+A single human may not have more than one [User](terminology.md#user) Account but can have multiple [Organization](terminology.md#organization) Accounts.
+[You](terminology.md#user) are responsible for keeping [your](terminology.md#user) [you](terminology.md#user) Account [Personal Information](terminology.md#personal-information) secure and may not share it with multiple people.

 ### Accountable care organizations (ACOs)
 Needs definition